Why do we only eat Christmas puddings at Christmas?

 This pudding can be made and eaten straight away, the flavours will develop as it sits, but it’s still really nice on its first day.
 Tradition is to make them in November to eat on Christmas day, but who’s got time for that these days.
 We love this pud so much at our house, sometimes I make it, just because.
 After all, winter is the best time to eat a Christmas Pudding, not in the heat of our Aussie Summer.

-The puddings photographed above were steamed off in my new steamer oven, which I love.
+The puddings photographed above were steamed off in my steamer oven, which I love.
 I think I could probably fit 10 x 1-litre puddings in there at once.
-Before today, of course, I use to make them one at a time in a pot over the stove.
-The Thermomix is a great tool to steam but my pudding dishes are too big to fit in the Varoma or the steamer basket.
-Of course, you could make individual ones and use your TM.
+Before this oven, I use to make them one at a time in a steamer pot over the stove.
+The Thermomix is a great tool for steaming but my pudding dishes are too big to fit in the Varoma or the steamer basket.
+Of course, you could make individual ones and use your TM Varoma.

 Here’s my recipe for a 1-litre mix.
 Times it by as many puddings you need to make.
 I made 5 x 1-litre puddings.

 - 35 gm glace cherries

 - 130 gm sultanas

 - 35 gm mixed peel

 - 5 gm orange rind